Country _ Name

 Attitude of the country towards modern payment services

-The world as known from the past in Austria does not longer exist in the same way.
-Although Austria is a country in which cash is considered to be particularly important and in which cash payments are made relatively frequently, the COVID-19 measures not only introduced new social habits, but also massively advanced digitalisation.
-In addition to home schooling, remote working and online shopping, the way people pay in Austria has also become increasingly digital.
-The pandemic has massively accelerated the trend toward card payments.
-Although cash is still considered the most popular means of payment, accounting for 66% of all transactions at the point of sale, cash usage has declined by 13% within the past two (2) years compared to 2019.
-In parallel, the number of transactions with debit cards at the point of sale rose massively from 10 to 27%.
-In particular, the share of contactless debit card payments without PIN entry rose by 16%.
-In the past 12 months, the payment behaviour of Austrians in retail has changed fundamentally.
-Cashless alternatives in particular meet the current need for faster and, above all, contactless payment.
-Ninety-six per cent of Austrians use a debit card, up to 77% of them use them several times a week.
-The option of digitising the debit card, for example on a smartphone, has also experienced a rise in popularity over the past year.
-By contrast, Austrians seem to use their credit cards less frequently at the point of sale: only 2% of payments were processed via Mastercard, Visa and Co.
-All this can be seen from a 2021 study published by CAPI.
-The fact that online commerce and thus also online payments have risen to new heights since 2019 gives an indication of where the journey will continue to take us in the coming years.
-In terms of share, the most common means of payment for online transactions in 2020 were bank transfers at 31% and Internet payment methods at 25%.
+Although Austria is a country in which cash is considered to be particularly important and in which cash payments are made relatively frequently, among others the COVID-19 measures not only introduced new social habits, but also advanced digitalisation.
+The trend toward card payments has massively accelerated.
+Although cash is still considered the most popular means of payment, accounting for 63% of all transactions at the point of sale, cash usage has declined by 3% within the past two (2) years compared to 2021.
+In parallel, the number of transactions with debit and credit cards at the point of sale rose by 1%.
+In terms of volume, cash and card payments at the point of sale have an almost balanced share of 48% and 46% respectively.
+The most common means of payment for online transactions in 2023 were bank transfers at 31% and Internet payment methods at 25%.
 Around 15% of online transactions were carried out using credit cards, followed by direct debit (11%).
 The payment providers PayPal and Klarna are particularly popular in Austria.
-The World Payments Report 2021 shows that merchants are increasingly combining the experience of buying online with the experience of stationary retail.

 Legal affairs